breadfan18/brackets-frontend2/README.md

 ## Key Takeaways
 - React kicked my butt
-- React Routing and Links are incredibly powerful
+- React Client side routing and Links are incredibly powerful, and with the use of 'Pages', make it easy easy and fun to create a SPA (Single Page Application)
 - Implement OAUTH before writing the bulk of your code.